SiriDB/grafana-siridb-http-example/README Raspberry.md

 ![Grafana add data source](/png/grafana-add-data-source.png?raw=true)

-Click on ***Save and test*** should return message that everyting is working!
+Click on ***Save and test*** should return message that everything is working!

 From the menu, click on ***Dashboards*** -> ***Import***

 ![Grafana menu dashboard import](/png/grafana-menu-dashboard-import.png?raw=true)

 Click on ***Upload .json File*** and select the `tutorial-dashboard.json` from this folder.
-On the next window you should choose the SiriDB HTTP data source.
+In the next window you should choose the SiriDB HTTP data source.

 ![Grafana import dashboard](/png/grafana-import-dashboard.png?raw=true)

-After clicking on ***Import*** you shout see a dashboard similar to this:
+After clicking on ***Import*** you should see a dashboard similar to this:

 ![Grafana tutorial dashboard](/png/grafana-tutorial-dashboard.png?raw=true&v=1)

 We can now continue by expanding the database with another pool and use the third server on port `9002`.

 ```
-siridb-admin -u sa -p siri -s localhost:9002 new-pool -d tutorialdb -U iris -P siri -S localhost:9000 --force
+curl --location --request POST 'http://localhost:9022/new-pool' \
+--header 'Content-Type: application/json' \
+--header 'Authorization: Basic c2E6c2lyaQ==' \
+--header 'Content-Type: text/plain' \
+--data-raw '{
+    "dbname": "tutorialdb",
+    "username": "iris",
+    "password": "siri",
+    "host": "localhost",
+    "port": 9000
+}'
 ```

 In the dashboard you should see the new server.
 The status for the existing servers includes ***re-indexing*** while